endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

 ## Your community

-If you're reading this from somewhere outside of South Florida, and you're interested in seeing <mark>what the cost of reaching herd immunity might look like for your community</mark>, please take a look at the Excel file that I used to generate these charts.
+If you're reading this from somewhere outside of South Florida, and you're interested in seeing <mark>what the cost of reaching herd immunity might look like for your community</mark>, please take a look at the
+<a href="https://github.com/endymion/BeachAnalytics/blob/master/analysis/The%20cost%20of%20reaching%20herd%20immunity.xlsx">Excel file</a> that I used to generate these charts.
 I designed it so that it's easy for you to plug in data for your area.
-You'll need a population count, and if you want to go more fine-grained than the state level, then you'll currently need to use a confirmed case count to estimate your true infection prevalence in your area.
+You'll need a population count, and if you want to go
+more fine-grained than the state level, then you'll currently need to use a confirmed case count to estimate your true infection prevalence in your area.
 Please be sure to check the latest underreporting estimate from the Center